Network effects in default clustering for large systems: Numerical studies and simulation results

 The loss rate for type $p_i$, $i=1 \text{ or } 2$ is

 The mean impact, from the system wide defaults by time t, on name $n$, which comes from type $p_i$, $i=1 \text{ or } 2$ is

 where

-Now notice that the system that the moments satisfy is a non-closed system, since the equation for the $k$-th moment depends on the $(k+1)$ moment.
-In order to solve this we truncate the system at a certain level, in particular at the level $K=20$, by setting $u_{20}(t,p)=u_{21}(t,p)$ and solve backwards.
+Now notice that the system which the moments satisfy is a non-closed system, since the equation for the $k$-th moment depends on the $(k+1)$ moment.
+In order to solve this we truncate the system at a certain level $K$, by setting $u_{K}(t,p)=u_{K+1}(t,p)$ and solve backwards.
 This will then give us $u_1(t,p)$ and $u_0(t,p)$ for any time $t$.
 Here we choose the time endpoint to be $T=1$.
 We do the numerical iteration with time step being 0.01.
+We run 50,000 Carlo trials and plot the overall limiting loss $D_t$ at different truncation levels $K=5, 10, 20, 50$ in Figure \ref{F:LimitingLoss1rankKvary}.
+It is clear from Figure \ref{F:LimitingLoss1rankKvary} that the results are visually indistinguishable for all those different truncation levels, meaning that the truncation mechanism is reliable even for a low level of truncation.

-We run 50,000 Monte Carlo trials and plot the overall limiting loss $D_t$ and limiting loss for Type $p_i$, $D_t(p_i)$, $i=1,2$ in Figure \ref{F:LimitingLoss1cluster} left plot.
-We also plot the empirical mean of overall limiting loss rate $D_T$ and the empirical mean of limiting loss rate for two types $D_T(p_{i})$, $i=1,2$, up to time $T=1$ in Figure \ref{F:LimitingLoss1cluster} right plot.
+In the following experiments we will use $K=20$ with the same number of Monte Carlo trials.
+We plot the overall limiting loss $D_t$ and limiting loss for Type $p_i$, $D_t(p_i)$, $i=1,2$ in Figure \ref{F:LimitingLoss1rank} left plot.
+We also plot the empirical mean of overall limiting loss rate $D_T$ and the empirical mean of limiting loss rate for two types $D_T(p_{i})$, $i=1,2$, up to time $T=1$ in Figure \ref{F:LimitingLoss1rank} right plot.

-In Figure \ref{F:MeanImpact1cluster}, we plot the mean impact on a name $n$, i.e., $Q_t(p^n)$, from system wide default as a function of time $t$ for the two different types of names.
+In Figure \ref{F:MeanImpact1rank}, we plot the mean impact on a name $n$, i.e., $Q_t(p^n)$, from system wide default as a function of time $t$ for the two different types of names.
 Here the name $n$, can be one of two types, type $1$ or type $2$, as indicated by the parameters $\beta^{C,1}_{1},\beta^{C,2}_{1}$.
 It is instructive to notice from the plots that $Q_t(p_1)\geq Q_{t}(p_2)$, which is to be expected due to the relation $\beta^{C,1}_{1}>\beta^{C,2}_{1}$ of the contagion coefficients.